FinleyCodes/pyfile-challenge/README.md

 # pyfile-challenge
-A project asked for by my Computer Science.
+A project asked for by my Computer Science teacher.
 Not coded in Python, despite the name.